History of Gwynedd in the High Middle Ages: Dafydd II, the Buckler of Wales; 1240–1246

 Henry would allow his nephew to retain the title and rank of prince, but otherwise the treaty terms were harsh.
 Gruffydd and his son Owain would be turned over to the king with the plan to have Gruffydd established as an independent ruler somewhere in North Wales as a counterweight to Dafydd.
 All of the conquests of Llywelyn, including of Meirionydd, Maelienydd, Mold, and of lower Powys, were returned to other claimants; and all homages of Welsh vassals were to be transferred back to the English crown.
 Dafydd was to pay for the expenses of the war (eventually having to cede Tegeingl and Deganwy, both in lower Gwynedd, to England to cover war expenses) and lost his inheritance of Ellesmere in England, his late mother's marriage dowry.
 Henry III repossessed Cardigan and Carmarthen in Deheubarth, while John of Monmouth occupied Builth, Dafydd's wife's dowry.
 Dafydd's ally Maredudd ap Rhys Gryg was forced out of Kidwelly and Widigada.
 Most importantly, however, Henry III insisted that Gwynedd would pass to the English crown if Dafydd II were to die without an heir.

 Though Henry III did initially intend to install Gruffydd 'somewhere' in North Wales as a counterweight to Dafydd, in the end Henry "spared [Dafydd] the last humiliation" of dividing Gwynedd to share between the brothers, and Gruffydd and his son Owain were installed instead in the Tower of London, "trading a Welsh prison for an English one", wrote Lloyd.
-Gruffydd remained popular amongst some traditionalist Welsh, and a 'legitimist' faction had emerged to promote his rights above those of Dafydd.
-Henry III thought to keep Gruffydd as prisoner and as leverage against Dafydd for 'good behavior'.
+Gruffydd remained popular among some traditionalist Welsh, and a 'legitimist' faction had emerged to promote his rights above those of Dafydd.
+Henry III thought to keep Gruffydd as prisoner and as leverage against Dafydd for 'good behaviour'.
 If Dafydd were to rebel then Henry III would release Gruffydd into Gwynedd to attract his supporters and causing a dynastic civil war in Gwynedd.
 Dafydd's policy therefore was one of prudence and self-restraint as he maintained the status quo.
 Then, on St. David's Day 1244, in a daring escape attempt Gruffydd fell to his death when his improvised rope of torn bed sheets and table linens gave way as he tried to propel from the White Tower.